New York City Healthcare Workers’ Compensation Lawyers

 Throughout the process, you can rely on our New York City healthcare workers’ compensation attorneys to answer your questions and address any concerns you may have.
 We are known for taking highly complex cases that other firms won’t, and where other attorneys would throw in the towel, we persist in our pursuit of fair compensation for our clients.

-Whether you need help filing an initial claim or appealing a denied claim, turn to our workers’ compensation attorneys.
-Call Schotter Millican at (718) 550-0610 for a free case review.
+Whether you need help filing an initial claim or appealing a denied claim, turn to our experienced New York City healthcare workers’ compensation lawyers.
+Call Schotter Millican at (718) 550-0610 for a free case review!

 Workers' Compensation can be confusing, but we're here to make sure you have everything you need.